RESTyard/RESTyard/README.md

 ### File upload actions

-Use the `FileUploadHypermediaAction` to specify a file upload.
+Use the `FileUploadHypermediaAction` or `ExternalFileUploadHypermediaAction` to specify a file upload.
 Pass `FileUploadConfiguration` to send information to the client about allowed behaviour.

 Controller example: